 - Add wet bran mixture to butter mixture, mix on medium speed for 1 minute until combined.

-- In a separate large bowl, add flour, baking soda and salt, whisk to combine.
+- In a separate large bowl, add remaining bran, flour, baking soda and salt, whisk to combine.
 Add dry ingredients to wet ingredients in thirds, alternating with buttermilk.
 Add molasses and mix on low until combine, about 1 minute.

 - Add raisins and pineapple, stir by hand.
 Scoop out a quarter of batter into a separate bowl and add 1 cup of your favorites nuts.
 Spoon batter into oiled muffin cups and bake for 22-24 minutes or until puffed and deep brown.
 Remove from oven and let cool in pan for 8 minutes before serving.